TheDarkSkyXD/PlayListify/docs/tests/master_acceptance_test_plan.md

     9. Verify that the playlist is removed from the user's playlist list.
 *   **AI-Verifiable Completion Criteria:**
     *   A new playlist is created in the database with the specified name and description.
-    *   The playlist is associated with the user's account.
-    *   The playlist is displayed in the user's playlist list.
+    *   The playlist is displayed in the playlist list.
     *   The playlist can be edited and updated with new information.
-    *   The playlist can be deleted from the database and removed from the user's playlist list.
+    *   The playlist can be deleted from the database and removed from the playlist list.

-### Test Case 3: Song Search and Addition
+### Test Case 2: Song Search and Addition

 *   **Description:** Verify that users can search for songs and add them to playlists.
-*   **Preconditions:** The user is logged in to the application and has created a playlist.
+*   **Preconditions:** The application is running and a playlist has been created.
 *   **Steps:**
     1. Navigate to the song search page.
     2. Enter a search query (e.g., song title, artist name).